NabilElHakimi/Maska/README.md

 # Maska

-Maska Member Management System is a modernized application built with the Spring Framework to manage member information efficiently.
+Maska is a modernized application built with the Spring Framework to manage member information efficiently.
 This project aims to replace the outdated system that relied on spreadsheets and paper records by providing a centralized, automated solution for managing member data.

 ## Project Overview